spinnaker/spinnaker.github.io/reference/managed-delivery/gitops.md

 {% include toc %}

-Spinnaker supports _GitOps_ workflows to create and update Managed Delivery configurations.
+Spinnaker supports git-based workflows to create and update Managed Delivery configurations.
 This allows you to keep your Managed Delivery configuration in code and follow all the usual best practices like code review and approvals before a change is introduced to your managed resources, environments or deployments.

-GitOps support is currently achieved via a small pipeline configured with a git [trigger](../../guides/user/pipeline/triggers/index.md) and containing a single `Import Delivery Config` stage.
+Git support is currently achieved via a small pipeline configured with a git [trigger](../../guides/user/pipeline/triggers/index.md) and containing a single `Import Delivery Config` stage.
 This stage will retrieve a Delivery Config manifest from the source control repository associated with your pipeline's trigger, then save (or update)